space-bacon/SignSystems/Codex-of-sign-systems.md

 - **DNA Replication**: The process by which DNA makes a copy of itself.
 - **mRNA Translation**: The process by which messenger RNA is translated into proteins.
 - **Histone Modification**: Epigenetic changes that affect gene expression.
+- **Gene Splicing**: The editing of genes to remove introns and join exons.
+- **CRISPR-Cas9**: A genome editing tool used to alter DNA sequences.
+- **Gene Therapy**: The use of genes to treat or prevent diseases.
+- **RNA Interference**: A biological process where RNA molecules inhibit gene expression.
+- **Transcription Factors**: Proteins that control the transcription of genetic information.
+- **Genomic Imprinting**: Epigenetic phenomenon causing genes to be expressed in a parent-of-origin-specific manner.

 ### Chapter 2: Cellular Sign Systems